 License information was derived automatically

-People using at least basic drinking water services (% of population) in United States was reported at 99.96% in 2022, according to the World Bank collection of development indicators, compiled from officially recognized sources.
-United States - People using at least basic drinking water services (% of population) - actual values, historical data, forecasts and projections were sourced from the World Bank on July of 2025.
+People using at least basic drinking water services, urban (% of urban population) in United States was reported at 99.96% in 2022, according to the World Bank collection of development indicators, compiled from officially recognized sources.
+United States - People using at least basic drinking water services, urban (% of urban population) - actual values, historical data, forecasts and projections were sourced from the World Bank on September of 2025.

 California was the state with the highest resident population in the United States in 2024, with 39.43 million people.
 Wyoming had the lowest population with about 590,000 residents.
 Living the American Dream Ever since the opening of the West in the United States, California has represented the American Dream for both Americans and immigrants to the U.S. The warm weather, appeal of Hollywood and Silicon Valley, as well as cities that stick in the imagination such as San Francisco and Los Angeles, help to encourage people to move to California.
 Californian demographics California is an extremely diverse state, as no one ethnicity is in the majority.
 Additionally, it has the highest percentage of foreign-born residents in the United States.
 By 2040, the population of California is expected to increase by almost 10 million residents, which goes to show that its appeal, both in reality and the imagination, is going nowhere fast.